Fonteva/FDService-Examples/README.md

 ### [Payment Engine](PaymentEngine_README.md)
    This section will outline how to extend/overwrite the Fonteva Payment framework.
-Many folks have requirements beyond what can be be supported out of the box and this engine will allow developers to fulfill that requirement.
+Many folks have requirements beyond what is incuded in the base product.
+This engine will allow developers to fulfill that requirement.
    Included in this repo are full code examples that can be directly deployed.

 ### [Service Examples](ServiceExamples_README.md)